 Artificial intelligence will have many eyes and ears to collect data.
-Doxel has a mobile robot that scans job sites in 3D to enable the software to calculate the progress of a project.
+Doxels has a mobile robot that scans job sites in 3D to enable the software to calculate the progress of a project.
 The aforementioned Spot, quadrupedal robot of Boston Dynamics, is tested for the same purpose on several construction sites.
 Other companies like Propeller o DJI they sell drones for the automated inspection of construction sites.

 Not just construction robots, of course.
 There are also solutions that contemplate human "collaboration".
-The Israeli Buildotsfor example, it sells software that uses cameras mounted on workers' helmets.
+The Israeli Buildingsfor example, it sells software that uses cameras mounted on workers' helmets.
 The cameras automatically acquire and process images to identify discrepancies between plans and work in progress.

-Robot construction: it's just the beginning
+Robot construction: this is just the beginning